Taliban leaders watched U.S. presidential debate, blast 'non-serious' Trump

 "The main thing that we would like the next U.S. president to do is to learn from the mistakes of their predecessors," he said.

 "Why are they hated worldwide?
-It's because of their aggressive polices.
+It's because of their aggressive policies.
 They invade other people's countries and kill innocent human beings for their vested interests."

 The election winner will have to decide future policy for what has been America's longest war, started after the attacks of Sept.
 11, 2001 triggered a U.S.-led campaign that toppled the Taliban government in Kabul.